• Skip to primary navigation

 • Preheat oven to 350°F. Grease and flour (or spray with Baker's Joy) three 8” round cake pans, then line bottom with round parchment paper.
 Set aside.

-• In a separate large mixing bowl, combine flour, baking soda, baking powder, and salt.
+• In another large mixing bowl, whisk together the flour, baking soda, baking powder, and salt.

-• Mix the cocoa powder and boiling water in a medium bowl until well combined and no lumps remain.
+• In a medium bowl, mix the cocoa powder and boiling water until no lumps remain.

-• Divide the cake batter evenly between the three 8-inch round cake pans, and place them into the pre-heated oven.
+• Evenly spread the cake batter into the three 8-inch round cake pans, and place them into the oven.
 Bake 22-28 minutes, or until toothpick inserted in the center of the cake comes out clean (not ooey gooey with cake batter).

 WHILE THE CAKE IS COOLING, PREPARE THE FROSTING:

-• To assemble the cake, place the first layer top-side down on a cake plate.
+• To assemble the cake, place one cake layer top side down on a cake plate.
 Add ⅓ of the frosting to the top of the cake layer and spread it out evenly.
-Take the second layer and level off the rounded top with a knife or cake leveler.
-Place the second layer on top of the first layer, top-side down.
-Add frosting to this layer and spread out evenly.
-Repeat this with the 3rd layer, and spread the remaining frosting out on the top layer.
-Slice, eat, repeat!
+You will not frost the sides of the cake; only the top and in between each layer.

 Notes